 Check out these popular 1031 exchange companies as they are all great choices for a qualified intermediary to assist with 1031 exchanges.

-Exter 1031 Exchange Services – Nationally based in San Deigo, California, Exter 1031 Exchange Services is a qualified intermediary that adheres to government and regulatory oversight.
-If you are client of Exter 1031 Exchange Services, your money is safe and held in a trust company.
-Additionally, Exter 1031 Exchange Services is also regulated by the Wyoming Division of Banking.
+Nationally based in San Deigo, California, Exeter 1031 Exchange Services is a qualified intermediary that adheres to government and regulatory oversight.
+If you are client of Exeter 1031 Exchange Services, your money is safe and held in a trust company.
+Additionally, Exeter 1031 Exchange Services is also regulated by the Wyoming Division of Banking.
 Check out their site for more details.

-Starker Services – Created in 1987, Starter Services is considered one of the best 1031 exchange companies around.
+Created in 1987, Starker Services is considered one of the best 1031 exchange companies around.
 Starker Services is a qualified intermediary that provide their clients with sound tax-deferred strategies.
 Their company was also one of the first exchange companies in the country to receive the Certified Exchange Specialist and also have officers who sit on the Federation of Exchange Accommodators board.

 Related Article: 7 Steps to Getting a Mortgage Loan and Saving Money

 The bottom line is that if you want to defer taxes on your long term capital gains, completing a 1031 exchange makes sense.
 This makes a lot of sense especially for businesses and investors if they are looking for ways to save money on housing through tax deferral.

 Completing a 1031 exchange on the other hand is not a simple task.
 With timelines that cannot be missed and conversions that need to be recorded, there is no question that a 1031 exchange transaction is not a simple task.